Error-331/code_tests/docs/bible/links.md

 The Great Priority - October 7 (Sound doctrine should not overshadow the Great Commission; Father, help us to be unified in the evangelistic endeavor);

 The Power of God - October 8 (Romans 8:31);

+The Strong Man - October 9 (Our trust is in God, and we are, therefore, never in danger of being overcome by the demonic world; God is faithful);

+Gathering or Scattering? - October 10 (The way to be for Jesus is to surrender to Him; We are God's fellow workers);